mattermost/mattermost-developer-documentation/site/content/integrate/plugins/migration.md

 Unfortunately, this adds a fair bit of extra complexity.
 You may wish to base your updated implementation off of [mattermost-plugin-starter-template](https://github.com/mattermost/mattermost-plugin-starter-template) or [mattermost-plugin-demo](https://github.com/mattermost/mattermost-plugin-demo) to simplify your code.

-## Migrating Plugins from Mattermost 5.1 and earlier
+## Migrate plugins from Mattermost 5.1 and earlier

 Mattermost 5.2 introduces breaking changes to the plugins beta.
 This page documents the changes necessary to migrate your existing plugins to be compatible with Mattermost 5.2 and later.